PTE Summarize Spoken Text: 8 Tips to Get High Scores

 Time Management

-There seem to be a lot of steps to do in the PTE summarize spoken text section.
+There seems to be a lot of steps to take in the PTE summarize spoken text section.
 That’s why you need to master time management and make full use of 10 minutes for each question.

 You can divide the time as follows: